Code-Institute-Submissions/Global_Military_Force/README.md

 ## Deployment

-This project was deployed via Heroku, and pretested using Travis CI.
+This project was deployed via Heroku, and pretested using Travis CI

 ## Database